carlohamalainen/carlohamalainen.github.io/_posts/2010-09-24-mumps-scope.md

 Author: Kesav Kolla

-I guess it&#8217;s nothing to do with procedure or function.
-It&#8217;s something to do with new.
+I guess it's nothing to do with procedure or function.
+It's something to do with new.
 In the second procedure if you new the localvariable then the scope is restricted within in the procedure.

 Date: 2010-09-30 12:16:46 UTC

 Author: Rob

-Yes you are correct &#8211; you \*could\* use a procedure and, if you do, you should always control the scope of the variables it uses with the new command.
+Yes you are correct -- you \*could\* use a procedure and, if you do, you should always control the scope of the variables it uses with the new command.

-However, a lot of legacy Mumps developers don&#8217;t really appreciate the difference between functions and procedures and there&#8217;s a tendency for such people to use procedures when functions are more appropriate.
+However, a lot of legacy Mumps developers don't really appreciate the difference between functions and procedures and there's a tendency for such people to use procedures when functions are more appropriate.

 In my reworked example I not only wanted to demonstrate the use of the new command to control variable scope, I also wanted to show how a function was a more appropriate means of returning a value.